 What happens if you use scholarship money for something the rules don't allow?
 While it's unlikely that the scholarship sponsor will seek legal action, in most cases, you will have to repay the entire award.
 If the scholarship is renewable, you could lose out on the remaining years.
 And you'll have to come up with another source of funds to cover the expenses you planned on using the scholarship for.
 Depending upon the amount of the scholarship, this could be a very challenging surprise to deal with!

 How to Resist Temptation

-If possible, have your scholarship money sent directly to the college.
-The college can then deduct its expenses and issue you any remaining balance.
-When that money arrives, know what allowable expenses you will pay for and stick to your plan.
+If possible, have the scholarship money sent directly to the college.
+The college can then apply it directly to your bill.